Río Grande de Santiago: Pollution

 Mexico possesses a very small percentage (0.1%) of the world's freshwater reserves.
-According to an article named Water use (and abuse) and its effects on the crater-lakes of Valle de Santiago, Mexico “most Mexican lakes are in an advanced state of desiccation or senescence, with volume and surface area greatly reduced because of human activities”.
+According to an article named Water use (and abuse) and its effects on the crater-lakes of Valle de Santiago, Mexico "most Mexican lakes are in an advanced state of desiccation or senescence, with volume and surface area greatly reduced because of human activities".
 Some examples of these damaging activities are wood cutting, inflow diversion for agriculture, groundwater over extraction, pollution and eutrophication.

-Less than fifty years ago the river was a place to fish, bathe, and swim.
+Less than fifty years ago, the river was a place to fish, bathe, and swim.
 It is now a river full of pollutants.
 The Instituto Mexicano de Tecnología del Agua (IMTA) found over a thousand different chemicals in the main channel and its tributaries.
 These substances included semi-volatile and volatile organic compounds, such as phthalates (hormonal disruptors), phenols (compounds that affect neuronal development), toluene (a neurotoxin), and carcinogenic flame retardants.
 This river is one of the most polluted in Mexico.

-In February 2008 an eight-year-old boy, Miguel Angel Lopez Rocha, died after he fell into the river.
+On 13 February 2008, an eight-year-old boy, Miguel Ángel López Rocha, died after he fell into the river.
 Rocha fell near the El Salto Falls.
 He died nineteen days later.
 His autopsy indicated heavy metal poison was the reason for his death.
 This brought attention to the severe contamination of the river.
 After this unfortunate incident the local community organized a group called "Un Salto de Vida" ("A Leap for Life"), which sponsored the second National Assembly on Environmental Impacts held in El Salto in May 2009.